 - Health plan beneficiary numbers

-At the same time, de-identification usually leads to information loss, which may limit the usefulness of the resulting health information for further processing or analyses
+At the same time, healthcare data de-identification usually leads to information loss, which may limit the usefulness of the resulting health information for further processing or analyses.

-This method involves applying statistical principles to data so that the risk of re-identifying an individual from this data is “very small”.
+This method of obtaining deidentified patient data involves applying statistical principles to data so that the risk of re-identifying an individual from this data is “very small”.
 These principles must be suggested by a knowledgeable and experienced statistical expert.
 Moreover, the risk of re-identification must remain small whether the information is used alone, or combined with other information.

 Under this method, the de-identification process can be tailored to a specific use case.
 It also maximizes the utility and usefulness of de-identified data and is, therefore, more flexible than the Safe Harbor method.
 It also lowers re-identification risk compared to Safe Harbor which can be either overly restrictive or overly permissive.
 However, Safe Harbor has the advantage of low cost and simplicity over Expert Determination.

-Traditionally, healthcare organizations and researchers used manual methods to de-identify medical data, and prepare it for further processing and analytics.
+Traditionally, healthcare organizations and researchers used manual methods to de-identify patient data and prepare it for further processing and analytics.
 This involved hiring a team of individuals who would review each document page-by-page and line-by-line.
-They would then look for any PHI that could identify an individual, such as their first and last name, address, telephone numbers, etc. Finally, they would manually remove PHI from the data to de-identify it.
+They would then look for any PHI that could identify an individual, such as their first and last name, address, telephone numbers, etc. Finally, they would manually remove PHI from the de-identified health information.

 The problem with this approach is that it relies on the human eye and human attention to detail.
 Since humans are fallible, the reviewer may miss one or more PHI identifiers, and mistakenly approve a document as de-identified and suitable for further processing and analytics by machine learning models.
 This not only creates privacy risks for individuals but also increases the risk of non-compliance with HIPAA and other laws.
 The latter can create serious legal and financial issues for the offending organization.

-John Snow Labs’ turnkey, fully customizable, end-to-end medical data de-identification service effectively addresses these challenges with the power of Natural Language Processing (NLP).
+John Snow Labs’ turnkey, fully customizable, end-to-end healthcare data de-identification software effectively addresses these challenges with the power of Natural Language Processing (NLP).

-John Snow Labs medical data de-identification service leverages NLP to automatically de-identify healthcare data from a wide range of data sources.
+John Snow Labs’ healthcare data de-identification service leverages NLP to automatically get de-identified patient data from various data sources.
 It leverages world-class Spark NLP for Healthcare software to eliminate the need for manual de-identification.

-Benefits of John Snow Labs Data De-identification Service
+Benefits of John Snow Labs Health Data De-identification Service

 - Uses state of the art accurate software